learn-co-curriculum/cssi-prework-string-methods/README.md

 Mini Challenge: See if you can write a short Python script that prompts a user for their name, their age, and their favorite food, and then returns a string combining this information.

 ##String Concatenation
 Concatenation (joining strings together) is one of those things that might seem intuitive to a human but needs to be spelled out explicitly for the computer.
-For instance, when I run the code below, I will get `onetwo`.
+For instance, when we run the code below, we will get `onetwo`.

 ```python
 new_str = 'one' + 'two'